ajpahl1008/logstash-filter-sentiment/README.md

 # logstash-filter-sentiment (beta)
-Sentiment Filter for Logstash Pipelines based on 7compass' sentiment library for ruby.
+A basic sentiment analysis filter for Logstash Pipelines based on 7compass' sentiment library for ruby.
 You can checkout their code here: https://github.com/7compass/sentimental

 # Prerequisites
 git, ruby